HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 <!--more-->

+*This post was originally posted on [Dream BIG](https://rasmus-nordling.netlify.app/2020/12/31/2020-year-end-review/)*.

 I struggle to consistently do weekly and monthly reviews (especially during a hectic trimester) but at the end of every year I take some time to reflect on where I want to take my life next.
 It's an opportunity to share a slice of my life and hopefully it gives value to someone out there. 🙂

 What did go according to plan, what did not, in what ways did I change, what pop culture did I consume, and what do I look forward to in 2021?
 Keep on reading to find the answers.